North County: Geography

 North County is commonly divided into coastal and inland regions.
 The coastal region is almost entirely incorporated, consisting of the cities of Oceanside, Carlsbad, Encinitas, Solana Beach and Del Mar, along with Camp Pendleton South.
-The inland region includes the cities of Escondido, Vista, San Marcos and Poway, as well as numerous unincorporated areas.
+The inland region includes the cities of Escondido, Vista, San Marcos, as well as numerous unincorporated areas.
 Semi-rural inland communities such as Valley Center and Ramona, which have traditionally been primarily agricultural but now function increasingly as bedroom communities for the more populous areas to their south and west, are generally included within inland North County.
 More remote inland communities like Julian and Borrego Springs are generally not included.
 Some consider communities in the northern parts of the city of San Diego like Rancho Bernardo, Rancho Peñasquitos, and Carmel Valley to be part of North County as well.

 Both coastal and inland North County contain two types of topography.
 In coastal areas of North County, the land is generally flat with low rolling hills.
 The beaches are sandy with occasional tidepools and rocky reefs.
 In some cases, the coast is dominated by bluff type geography, where the land meeting the ocean sharply drops into the sea with a short beach.
 In some cases, such as in Encinitas, a whole city is bisected by a coastal foothill ridge.
 The foothills of mountains soon become visible as one travels further east and encounters the rocky peaks of inland North County.
-Such peaks include San Marcos Mountain, Palomar Mountain, Twin Peaks in Poway, Mount Woodson in Ramona, and Iron Mountain in unincorporated territory.
+Such peaks include Black Mountain, San Marcos Mountain, Palomar Mountain.
 The coastal area also becomes more rugged to the north, where the Santa Margarita Mountains dominate the area within the Marine Corps Base Camp Pendleton.

 North San Diego County is known as one of the most geographically diverse places on earth, with bluffs, sandy beaches, canyons and rolling hills on the coast, humid inland valleys, rocky foothills, temperate mountains, rolling grassland and large lakes and rivers in the interior, and arid deserts, lush oases and sand dunes in the far east region.

 Rivers and creeks that flow west from the mountains farther inland mostly end up draining into the region's four main lagoons.
 Throughout their course, these rivers are interrupted by many lakes and reservoirs which support an array of native species.

-Spanning 125000 acre in the northwestern corner of the county, Marine Corps Base Camp Pendleton forms a large buffer separating the coastal populated areas of North County from neighboring Orange County, preventing the creation of a complete coastal megalopolis stretching from Santa Monica to Imperial Beach.
+Spanning 125000 acre in the northwestern corner of the county, Marine Corps Base Camp Pendleton forms a large buffer separating the coastal populated areas of North County from neighboring Orange County, preventing the creation of a complete coastal megalopolis stretching from Malibu to Imperial Beach.